Manhunt (2004 TV series): John Stallings

-John Stallings is an openly gay American model.
+John Stallings is a gay American model.
 He has appeared on The Janice Dickinson Modeling Agency, having been selected as a model by Janice Dickinson for her eponymous agency.

 Paulo Rodriguez

 Paulo Rodriguez was eliminated because the judges saw him more as an acting character than a high fashion model.

 Kevin Peake

 Actor and model.
 As 2003 Mr. USA, Kevin Peake represented the US in the International Male Modeling Competition, which he placed 2nd runner-up over all.
 At 18 yrs old, he was one of the finalists on ABC's Are You Hot?.

 Matt Lanter

 Now an actor and model.
 Later, he appeared in the American television series 90210 as Liam Court, originally a recurring character but now a lead role.
 Starred in the TV series Star Wars: The Clone Wars, along with its film of the same name.
 Also starring in NBC's Timeless.

 Jon Jonsson

 Jon Jonsson (born Jon Grimkell Helgasson) was born in Reykjavík, Iceland to an Icelandic father and a Thai mother.

 After winning Manhunt in 2004, he modeled and signed with IMG Models and several major agencies in Singapore, Australia, New York, Los Angeles, and San Francisco.